craig-davis/craig-davis.github.io/docs/modernization/DECISIONS.md

 **Consequences:** Nine Software articles now carry their snippets locally, Gist build warnings are eliminated, and the unused `jekyll-gist` dependency is removed.
 Verification rejects future Gist tags in published posts.

+## D-021 — Use self-hosted Hack and a restrained dark code palette

+**Status:** Accepted

+**Decision:** Use Hack for inline and block code, serving the official regular, bold, italic, and bold-italic subset WOFF2 files locally.
+Apply a warm dark Rouge palette with no token color below a 6.67:1 contrast ratio against the code background.

+**Reason:** Hack is purpose-built for source code, while local font files preserve the site's privacy and deployment independence.
+The former light-theme token colors became muddy and overly saturated on There4's dark code panels.

+**Consequences:** Browsers request Hack only when monospace content is rendered and only fetch styles the page uses.
+Prose typography is unchanged, font loading uses `swap`, ligatures are disabled in code blocks, and no font CDN is introduced.

 ## Decision template

 ### D-NNN — Title